-Activity Time Notes Selection of project and Placement starts in 2022: Students should be academic/industrial (as Initial project selection - considering suitable areas of appropriate) approval weeks 1 to 7 of the Spring research for some time prior to semester 2022. embarking on the project.
-This An alternative project would activity should include initial need to be approved no later approaches to potential than week 9 of the Spring academic and/or industrial semester 2023. supervisors, to assess the G 0.1 viability of potential topics.
-Start of the project About 11 weeks before the submission deadline Academic progress meetings As frequently as appropriate Meetings may be more with academic supervisor. frequent in the early stages of Normally fortnightly or the project, and again as it is thereabouts. nearing completion.
+Activity Time Notes

+Selection of project and Placement starts in 2023: Students should be

+academic/industrial (as Initial project selection - considering suitable areas of

+appropriate) approval weeks 1 to 7 of the Spring research for some time prior to

+semester 2023. embarking on the project.
+This

+An alternative project would activity should include initial

+need to be approved no later approaches to potential

+than week 9 of the Spring academic and/or industrial

+semester 2024. supervisors, to assess the

+viability of potential topics.

+Start of the project About 12 weeks before the

+submission deadline

+Academic progress meetings As frequently as appropriate Meetings may be more

+with academic supervisor. frequent in the early stages of

+Normally fortnightly or the project, and again as it is

+thereabouts. nearing completion.

 Draft dissertation to academic As agreed.
-Students will find it supervisor advantageous to present written material in stages throughout the study.
-Submission of dissertation Project Phase starts July 2022: 23 rd Sep 2022 Project Phase starts September 2022: 5 th December 2022 Project Phase starts Jun 2023: 18 th September 2023 Project Phase starts Sep 2023: 27 th November 2023
+Students will find it

+supervisor advantageous to present

+written material in stages

+4 throughout the study.

+Submission of dissertation Project Phase starts 19 th June

+2023: 11 th Sep 2023

+Project Phase starts September

+2023: 7 th December 2022

-Activity Time Notes Notification of result Project Phase starts July 2022: Notification will be on the January 2023 basis of Examining Board Project Phase starts Jun 2023: recommendations only, and December 2023 will be subject to confirmation by the University.
-Graduation Celebration Event Normally the July following the notification of the result.
+Notification of result Project Phase starts June 2023: Notification will be on the

+January 2024 basis of Examining Board

+recommendations only, and

+will be subject to confirmation

+by the University.

+Graduation Celebration Event Normally the July following

+the notification of the result.